awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    The new schema supports prefix and tag filtering and the prioritization of rules\.
 For more information about the new schema\. see [ Replication Configuration Backward Compatibility](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html#replication-backward-compat-considerations) in the *Amazon Simple Storage Service Developer Guide*\.
 The developer guide describes the XML used with the Amazon S3 API that works behind the user interface\.
 In the developer guide, the new schema is described as *replication configuration XML V2*\.

+1. To replicate objects in the source bucket that are encrypted with AWS Key Management Service \(AWS KMS\), under **Replication criteria**, select **Replicate objects encrypted with AWS KMS**\.
+Under **Choose one or more keys for decrypting source objects** are the source AWS KMS customer master keys \(CMKs\) that you allow cross\-region replication to use\.
+All source CMKs are included by default\.
+You can choose to narrow the CMK selection\.

+   Objects encrypted by AWS KMS CMKs that you do not select are not replicated by cross\-region replication\.
+A CMK or a group of CMKs is chosen for you, but you can choose the CMKs if you want\.
+For information about using AWS KMS with cross\-region replication, see [CRR: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using AWS KMS CMKs ](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr-replication-config-for-kms-objects.html) in the *Amazon Simple Storage Service Developer Guide*\.

-1. To replicate objects in the source bucket that are encrypted with AWS KMS, under **Replication criteria**, select **Replicate objects encrypted with AWS KMS**\.
-Under **Choose one or more keys for decrypting source objects** are the source AWS KMS key or keys that you allow replication to use\.
-All source keys are included by default\.
-You can choose to narrow the key selection\.
+   To replicate objects in the source bucket that are encrypted with AWS KMS, under **Replication criteria**, select **Replicate objects encrypted with AWS KMS**\.
+Under **Choose one or more keys for decrypting source objects** are the source AWS KMS customer master key or customer master keys that you allow replication to use\.
+All source CMKs are included by default\.
+You can choose to narrow the CMK selection\.

-   Objects encrypted by AWS KMS keys that you do not select are not replicated\.
-A key or a group of keys is chosen for you, but you can choose the keys if you want\.
-For information about using AWS KMS with replication, see [Replication: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using AWS KMS\-Managed Encryption Key](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-replication-config-for-kms-objects.html) in the *Amazon Simple Storage Service Developer Guide*\.
+   Objects encrypted by AWS KMS CMKs that you do not select are not replicated\.
+A CMK or a group of CMKs is chosen for you, but you can choose the CMKs if you want\.
+For information about using AWS KMS with replication, see [Replication: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using AWS KMS CMKs](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-replication-config-for-kms-objects.html) in the *Amazon Simple Storage Service Developer Guide*\.
 ![\[Replication rule wizard step one, select AWS KMS.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-source-kms.png)
 **Important**
 When you replicate objects that are encrypted with AWS KMS, the AWS KMS request rate doubles in the source Region and increases in the destination Region by the same amount\.
 These increased call rates to AWS KMS are due to the way that data is re\-encrypted using the customer master key \(CMK\) that you define for the replication destination Region\.
 AWS KMS has a request rate limit that is per calling account per Region\.
 For information about the limit defaults, see [AWS KMS Limits \- Requests per second: varies](https://docs.aws.amazon.com/kms/latest/developerguide/limits.html#requests-per-second)\.